AudiovisualMetadataPlatform/iul-linto-stt/nemo/README.md

 #### PUNCTUATION_MODEL environment variable

 If you use a model that outputs lower-case text without punctuations, you can specify a recasepunc model (which must be in version 0.4 at least).
-It will adds punctuations to the final results only.
+It will adds punctuations to the final results only so it does not help to make final results.
 Some recasepunc models trained on [Common Crawl](http://data.statmt.org/cc-100/) are available on [recasepunc](https://github.com/benob/recasepunc/releases/) for the following the languages:
 * French
   * [fr.24000](https://github.com/benob/recasepunc/releases/download/0.4/fr.24000)